huaxumeng520/bootleg/README.md

 ## Wanted changes:

-* Once/if mesa gets VK_KHR_display_swapchain support for their v3dv driver (they already seem to have VK_KHR_display), we can completely remove the custom Wayland compositor and present/render directly to the monitor output via DRM, which should give us a lot of performance benefits as we could completely skip the overhead of a Wayland server and clients.
+* ~~Once/if mesa gets VK_KHR_display_swapchain support for their v3dv driver (they already seem to have VK_KHR_display), we can completely remove the custom Wayland compositor and present/render directly to the monitor output via DRM, which should give us a lot of performance benefits as we could completely skip the overhead of a Wayland server and clients.~~
-* This would remove any support for external/thirdparty applications like emulators though, unless we port them?
+* Apparently, we only need the `VK_KHR_display` to create a display surface using `vkCreateDisplayPlaneSurfaceKHR`.
+This is excellent news and the compositor can probably be thrown out the window!

 ## Where we actually are now